tolga-ozdemir/HSDSSM/README.md

 ```

 Modify and run the python code ```hsi_data.py``` to split the data and create training set.
-Then you will get data in the following structure
+Then you will get data in the following structure.

 ```angular2html
 data/ICVL